EPA Provides Nearly $70 Million Loan for Omaha Water Infrastructure Upgrades | US EPA

 According to EPA's estimate of drinking water and wastewater needs, over $743 billion is needed for water infrastructure improvements.
 The WIFIA program plays an important part in fulfilling this need and in the President’s Infrastructure Plan, which calls for increasing the program’s funding authorization and expanding project eligibility.

-For more information about the WIFIA program and about the Saddle Creek Combined Sewer Overflow Retention Treatment Basin, visit: https://www.epa.gov/wifia
+Learn more about the WIFIA program and about the Saddle Creek Combined Sewer Overflow Retention Treatment Basin.